The Optometrist Attic

 Fitting and Measuring

-Check Your Glasses - Measure Where? - Cable Temples - Skull Temples - Virtual Fitting
+Check Your Glasses - Measure Where? - PD - Cable Temples - Skull Temples - Virtual Fitting

 Vintage Eyeglasses Were Smaller

-Please keep in mind that vintage frames were worn smaller than modern glasses, so give some thought to your minimum size, especially in wire frames.
+Please keep in mind that vintage frames were worn smaller than modern glasses, so if you want a historically accurate vintage look, give some thought to your minimum size, especially in wire frames.
 This will give you more selection when considering vintage and antique styles.
 Why were they smaller?
 Until the early 1950s, lenses were almost all glass, much heavier than modern plastic lenses.
 Smaller lenses meant lighter glasses!

 00_MEAS_W_FR_LINES_WORDS2.JPG (30971 bytes)